Eschatologue/CM_wiki/docs/equipment/adventuring-gear/containers.md

 ### Pouch

-Adventuring Gear, 5 SP, Compact Weight.
+Adventuring Gear, 5 SP, S.

 A Pouch has 2 Inventory Slots.
 It can also holds up to 20 Sling Bullets or 50 Needles.